-1915c Elderly and Disabled Waiver A waiver participant must stay at least four continuous hours in order for the ADC to be reimbursed for a day of services for the individual participant.
+1915(c) HCBS Waiver: MS.0272.R04.01 Elderly and Disabled Waiver Rule Content Determination Appendix C: Participant Services C-1/C-3: Service Specification 1915c Elderly and Disabled Waiver A waiver participant must stay at least four continuous hours in order for the ADC to be reimbursed for a day of services for the individual participant.
 Current language is in conflict with 42 CFR § 441.301(c)(4)(iv) of the Final Rule.
-The following verbiage will be deleted with the July 2017 waiver renewal: "A waiver b.
+The following verbiage will be deleted with the July 2017 waiver renewal: "A waiver participant must stay at least four continuous hours in order for the individual participant."

+Appendix F: Participant - Rights F-2: Additional Dispute Resolution 1915c Elderly and Disabled Waiver b.
 The informal dispute resolution process is initiated with the case management agencies at the local level and is understood as not being a pre-requisite or substitute for a fair hearing.
 The types of disputes that can be addressed are issues concerning service providers, waiver services, and other issues that directly affect their waiver services.
 Waiver participants address disputes by first reporting to their case management team, which is composed of a registered nurse and a licensed social worker.
 The case management team responds to the participant within 24 hours.
 If a resolution is not reached within 72 hours the case management team reports the issue to the case management supervisor.
 The supervisor must reach a resolution with the client within seven days.
 If a resolution is not reached within this time frame it is reported to DOM.
-DOM along with the case management agency will consult with each other and work towards a resolution within seven days.
-In the event the dispute is with the case management team then the case management agency and DOM works with the participant to assign a new case management team.
+DOM along with the case management team team then the case management agency and DOM works with the participant to assign a new case management team.
 Once a new case management team is assigned the case management supervisor evaluates the client's satisfaction with the new case management team within the following month and notifies DOM of the final resolution.
 DOM and the case management agency are responsible for operating the dispute mechanism.
 DOM has the final authority over any dispute.
-The participant is informed by the case management agency at the time they are enrolled in the waiver the specific criteria of a dispute, complaints/grievances and hearings.
+The participant is informed by the case management agency at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and hearing.
 The participant is given their bill of rights which addresses disputes, complaints/grievances and hearings.